gcatlin/data-engineering/README.markdown

 ## Setup Instructions
 1. Clone the repo locally.
-1. Run the 'setup_db' script from the command line.
 1. Make the www/ dir web accessible.
 1. Browse the www/ dir.